VectorInstitute/PromptEngineering/src/reference_implementations/llama_llm/README.md

 # [LLaMA](https://ai.facebook.com/blog/large-language-model-llama-meta-ai/) Usage

 LLaMA is a smaller model than OPT-175B but has been trained for much longer.
 As suggested in the [Chinchilla Paper](https://proceedings.neurips.cc/paper_files/paper/2022/file/c1e2faff6f588870935f114ebe04a3e5-Paper-Conference.pdf), many extremely large LMs may be under trained.
-LLaMA follow the suggested training scheme for "optimal" performance and is able to reproduce or exceed the performance level of the largest OPT/GPT models on many tasks, despite being much smaller.
+LLaMA follows the suggested training scheme for "optimal" performance and is able to reproduce or exceed the performance level of the largest OPT/GPT models on many tasks, despite being much smaller.

 ## Building the environment